Naushil007/QucikBlox/README.md

 To use above REST APIs you have to simply import QuickBlox.php class file to your file where you want to use it's APIs.
 Like Below.

 include 'quickblox.php';

+To see all implemented methods list please refer wiki tab.